top of page

 BELGIUM

-Professor in Sexology and Director of the Institute for Family and Sexuality Studies at the University of Leuven
+Professor in Sexology and Director of the Institute for Family and Sexuality Studies at the University of Leuven.

 WAS Federation Presidents